DtxdF/AppJail.docs/docs/backups/intro.md

-AppJail has a useful features to backup your jails.
-AppJail can also clone a jail or a release and use it to create another jail.
-You can also make a copy to create another jail without saving space unlike cloning.
+AppJail has many ways to backup your jails, from copying or cloning a jail or a release to create another jail, to exporting a jail to a ZFS image or tarball file.

 !!! note